AndreasG11/MAE224/Example-1-:-Read-and-Write-Pins.md

 legend('Analog','Digital','location','southeast')
 ```

-If we replace the authorization token and name of the Photon correctly, we will get the following result.
+If we replace the access token and name of the Photon correctly, we will get the following result.

 ![](https://github.com/mkfu/MAE224/blob/master/images/ex1result.png)